jieezhong/jieezhong.github.io/_pages/research.md

 The Impacts of Grade Retention Policy: Evidence on Peer Composition, Tracking, and Educator Preferences (Joint with Kendall J. Kennedy, Simon ter Meulen, and Umut Özek)

-Access to Family Planning Services and Inequalities in Education and Labor Market Outcomes” (With Riley Acton, James Flynn, Daniel Marthey, and Maranna Yoder)
+Access to Family Planning Services and Inequalities in Education and Labor Market Outcomes (Join with Riley Acton, James Flynn, Daniel Marthey, and Maranna Yoder)

 The Hidden Costs of Low-Level Lead Exposure: Evidence on Infant Health (Joint with Tengda Gong)